01 of 10

 If you're weary and bleary-eyed in the morning and have a hard time putting together outfits for work, or if you get stage fright when you need to get dressed for a big event, try pinning your favorite outfit combinations to the inside door of your closet.
 This way you'll always have outfit inspo at eye-level when it's time to get dressed.
 This easy DIY could save you loads of time on your way to work or to a big event.Continue to 8 of 10 below.

 Add Labels for Instant Organization

 Once you've sorted your clothing, shoes, and accessories into like-with-like categories, take the time to label any you have stored in baskets or bins.
 Storage containers like baskets and bins work best, or top shelves where you may not be able to see the contents of the shelf.Continue to 9 of 10 below.

 09 of 10

 Be Smart About Storage

-Storage products can be a bit of a trap: they all seem useful in the store, but at home they often end up making a closet feel even more cluttered.
-However, if you choose shelves, boxes and hooks carefully, based on your specific closet needs, they can also be extremely helpful for sorting out your wardrobe.
+Storage products can be a bit of a trap: they all seem useful in the store, but at home, they often end up making a closet feel even more cluttered.
+However, if you choose shelves, boxes, and hooks carefully, based on your specific closet needs, they can also be extremely helpful for sorting out your wardrobe.
 Before buying anything, take note of where your particular closet problems occur.
 For example, if you own a lot of scarves or belts, the right type of rack can keep them in place.
-Try a small revolving rack that hangs in your closet beside your clothes.
+Try a small revolving rack that hangs in your closet besides your clothes.
 These racks hold multiple belts or ties and because they spin around, you’ll never have to remove the rack to sort through your accessories.
 With unusually shaped items, like hats, you might have to get creative.